mandaakuba/100Hires-Project/README.md

 5. Ethan Smith (Graphite): Smith solves the hardest problem in AI content: the "sea of sameness."
 LLMs are designed to summarize, meaning they ignore derivative content.
 I included Smith because his strategy relies on strict information gain.
 By injecting unique metadata, leveraging off-site user-generated content like Reddit, and optimizing video abstractions, he provides a blueprint to ensure our content is novel enough to be cited.

 6. Eric Siu (Leveling Up): Siu provides the operational blueprint for "Search Everywhere Optimization."
 I selected his transcript because he bridges the gap between strategy and execution.
-He demonstrates how to deploy AI agents not just to write, but to automate the heavy lifting of technical SEO—programmatic internal linking, identifying high-intent long-tail gaps, and executing rapid content pruning.
+He demonstrates how to deploy AI agents not just to write, but to automate the heavy lifting of technical SEO programmatic internal linking, identifying high-intent long-tail gaps, and executing rapid content pruning.

 7. Neil Patel (NP Digital): Patel grounds the theoretical AI concepts into structural realities.
 AI models are scanners.
 I included his framework because he clearly maps the evolution of E-E-A-T into the AI era.
 To get cited, content must be spoon-fed to the machines using explicit formatting: short paragraphs, bullet points, and rigorous schema markups that act as a "nutrition label" for LLMs.